vitaly-t/pg-promise/README.md

 # Usage

 Once you have created a [Database] object, according to the steps in the [Official Documentation], you get access to the methods documented below.
-And [Learn by Example] guide is very easy to follow.

 ## Methods